-n Elorus you can create additional user roles beyond the 3 predefined ones you can find on the Users & Roles menu, depending on your needs.
-The predefined roles cannot be changed and have specific access limits for everyone.
+In Elorus you can create additional user roles beyond the 5 predefined ones you can find on the Users & Roles menu (Administrator, Business Manager, Project Manager, Employee and Financial Advisor) which cannot be modified.

 All roles can be managed from the Settings menu under Users & Roles -> Manage roles -> Add.

 Add new custom role

 To add a new role you have to fill in the:

 - Title: How the role is going to be named (salesperson, back-office, supplies etc.)